stefano-m/lua-media_player/README.md

-# Media Player controls for the Awesome Window Manager with Mpris and DBus
+# Media Player controls for Lua with Mpris and DBus

 Use the DBus
 [Media Player Remote Interfacing Specification (Mpris)](https://specifications.freedesktop.org/mpris-spec/2.2/)